zh4258/Red_team_tools/README.md

 # CET_Foxtrot_Red

-A collection of self made Red Team tools
+A collection of self-made Red Team tools